Scott: Defeat your seven evil exes if we're going to continue to date?

 - Infinity +1 Sword: Scott's Power of Self Respect sword

 - Insistent Terminology: Every time Scott refers to her "evil ex-boyfriends", Ramona corrects him with "exes".
-With a good reason.
-In fact, the reveal occurs right in the middle of Scott finally asking why.
+This is later revealed to be because one of her exes was a girl.

 - Instant Costume Change: Scott pulls this off at several points with his hat whenever someone brings up his hair.
 He also changes clothes completely at one point just by walking into and out of a room, not even interrupting the conversation he was having with Wallace.